Finding Your Way Back to Yourself - A Map for Neurodivergent Self-Understanding

 This phase clarifies the difference between fitting in and belonging, and supports choosing connection that does not require chronic self-abandonment, over-explaining, or disappearance.

-Phase 7: Quiet Reorientation
+Module 7: Quiet Reorientation

 “Authentic meaning begins to emerge.”